-60. Service apartments sold for residential purpose is an exempt supply and not subject to GST.
-However, the GST treatment on secondary sale of the service apartment would depend on the design, usage or intended usage of the apartment, whether for commercial purpose or for residential purpose.

-61. Service apartments used for commercial residential premises, rented out with central management, multiple occupancy, short term stay offering with services offered such as cleaning, laundry, telephone, utilities are subject to GST.
+- 61. Service apartments sold for residential purpose is an exempt supply and not subject to GST.
+However, the GST treatment on secondary sale of the service apartment would depend on the design, usage or intended usage of the apartment, whether for commercial or residential purpose. - 62.
+Service apartments used for commercial residential premises, rented out with central management, multiple occupancy, short term stay offering services such as cleaning, laundry, telephone, utilities are subject to GST.
 However, the provision of long term accommodation under a lease or rental agreement will be exempted.